 aThe primary composite outcome occurred in fewer patients in the Victoza® group (608 of 4668 patients [13.0%]) than in the standard of care group (694 of 4672 [14.9%]) (hazard ratio, 0.87; 95% confidence interval, 0.78-0.97; (P=0.01).

-Make Victoza® your choice—now a first-line treatment option for adults with type 2 diabetes and established CVD
+Make Victoza® your choice—a first-line treatment option for adult patients with type 2 diabetes and established CVD

 Examples of patients who may benefit from treatment with Victoza®